Rocklin High School: Dance

 Four levels of Dance classes are offered, and a course in partner (ballroom) dancing.
 There is a performing Dance Team (previously called "Rhythm in Blue").

 Other achievements

 Rocklin High has an award-winning engineering program.
 Students used to compete annually in the SkillsUSA competitions, and have earned gold medals at the Regional, State, and National levels.

 The 2005–2006 Rocklin High Yearbook placed first in the 2006 NSPA Nashville Convention Best-In-Show for the 325+ page category.

-It 2007, Rocklin's theatre four class won eight separate awards at the Lenaea Festival held at California State University, Sacramento.
+In 2007, Rocklin's theatre four class won eight separate awards at the Lenaea Festival held at California State University, Sacramento.
+As well in 2025 winning 13 separate awards and Gold placement in both set design and one person monologues.

 Administration

 Rocklin High School has had five principals since it was established in 1993: